Connecting degree and polarity: An artificial language learning study: Dataset and measures

-To estimate polarity of words (Section~\ref{sec:estim_polarity}), we relied on their patterns of occurrence in positive and negative sentential contexts, formally expressed in English as positive or negative verb forms.
-To apply an analogous estimation procedure to degree, we need contexts that associate with various degree meanings.
+To estimate polarity of tokens (Section~\ref{sec:estim_polarity}), we relied on their patterns of occurrence in positive and negative contexts.
+To apply an analogous procedure to degree, we need contexts that associate with various degree semantics.
 We propose the following intuition.
-What does an answer to a yes/no-question with a gradable adjective (like {\it Is the pizza good?}) depend on?
-It certainly depends on how good the pizza is -- that is, the degree to which the relevant property applies to the subject.
+What does an answer to a yes/no-question with a gradable adjective -- like {\it Is the pizza good?} -- depend on?
+It certainly depends on how good the pizza is: the degree to which the property applies to the subject.
 Given that degree modifiers express exactly that, we can make a connection between their degree value and particles that answer the degree yes/no question.

-For example, we expect question answering particles to have different distribution in the masked position in \Next compared to \NNext, as an \emph{effect} of the degree modifier:
+For example, we expect particles to have different distribution in the masked position in \Next as an \emph{effect} of the modifier: